kburns17/Movie-Collection-Weekend/README.md

 It also has the ability to delete a genre if it is not in use.
 As a fail safe, an user is unable to delete a genre that currently has movies in it.

-Future goals for this app are to bring in some angular material, add a sweetalert for the genre delete and potentiall use an API to source the movies.
+Future goals for this app are to bring in some angular material, add a sweetalert for the genre delete and to use an API to source the movies.

 To build this app, I employed a SEAN stack.
 SQL, Express, Angular JS, Node JS.